themattbirch/Portfolio/src/content/posts/how-ai-optimize-code-workflow.md

 ## Learning To Use AI As Your Copilot

-It took me awhile to find the right rhythm with AI tools.
+It took me a while to find the right rhythm with AI tools.
 The breakthrough came when I stopped treating them like magical code generators and started seeing them as pair programming partners.

 In my experience, they're like that brilliant colleague who's always ready to brainstorm, but who also knows when to step back and let you take the lead.
-Their real power isn't in writing code—it's in helping usthink through problems in ways we haven't considered.
+Their real power isn't in writing code—it's in helping us to think through problems in ways we haven't considered.

-## Smarter Daily Planning with AI
+## Smarter Daily Planning With AI

 An AI planning session can transform your entire work day.
 Recent productivity studies show that structured morning planning can increase daily output by up to 25%, and LLMs excel at this kind of structured thinking.

 Start with a quick 10-minute conversation about your tasks and priorities.
 AI can spot potential bottlenecks and suggest task sequences that might not be immediately obvious to us when we're in the thick of project work.

-## Supercharging Documentation and Communication
+## Supercharging Documentation, Communication

 Technical writing and documentation typically consume 20-30% of a developer's workday.
 While LLMs won't write perfect documentation for you (and honestly, you wouldn't want them to), they've revolutionized how we approach this essential task.